 This also relates to the previous two considerations.
 Something you will have to take into account is the demand for high performance.
 The less wetsuit (meaning thinner and less coverage) worn will translate to high performance.
 If performance is at the top of your wetsuit requirement list, you may be inclined to buy a slightly thinner wetsuit or go with reduced coverage as applicable.
 Alternatively, if budget can accommodate, a higher-end wetsuit can provide you with appropriate insulation and very high performance.

 These items are primarily worn under wetsuits or alone, as sun and/or abrasion protection.
 These items do not provide thermal protection when worn alone, so they are only appropriate for water that is typically 75F+.
+Shop our entire selection of men’s, women’s and kid’s rashguards.

 These items provide wetsuit coverage to areas of the body.
 When a little insulation is needed and water temps are in the high 60’s, these types of products would be perfect.
 They also work well in heated swimming pools that just aren’t quite heated enough!
+Shop our entire selection of shorty wetsuits for men, women and kid’s!
+We also have a great selection of wetsuit tops, vests and jackets.

 Johns (men’s) and janes (women’s) are essentially sleeveless fullsuits.
 This style of suit is popular in layering applications, like SCUBA and kayaking.
 Johns & janes are also a popular style in triathlon/swimming style wetsuits, as this cut allows for full range of motion in the arms and shoulders.
+Shop our entire selection of long john wetsuits for men and women.

 Fullsuits come in a variety of thicknesses for all water temperature conditions.
 In most cases, the thickness will be described with two numbers, such as 3/2mm.
 This means the majority of the suit is made of 3mm neoprene (wetsuit material) and the flex points 2mm.
 Manufacturers do this to enhance the comfort and flexibility of the suit.